Brontë Parsonage Museum: Background

 The parsonage was built between 1778 and 1779.
 In 1820, Patrick Brontë was appointed incumbent of St Michael and All Angels' Church, Haworth, and arrived at the parsonage with his wife Maria and six children.
 It was the family home for the rest of their lives, and its moorland setting had a profound influence on the writing of Charlotte, Emily, and Anne.
 Patrick Brontë was a published author of poetry and fiction and his children grew up accustomed to the sight of books carrying their family name on the parsonage shelves.

 On 15 September 1821, Maria Brontë died of cancer, and her unmarried sister, Elizabeth Branwell, came to run the household, exchanging her home in Penzance for the harsh climate of a bleak northern township.
 In 1824 the four oldest sisters left Haworth, to attend the Clergy Daughters' School at Cowan Bridge, near Kirkby Lonsdale.
 The eldest daughter, Maria, was sent home ill and died at the parsonage in May 1825, aged eleven.
 Ten-year-old Elizabeth was returned home shortly after and died on 15 June.

 In 1846 Charlotte, Emily and Anne used part of their Aunt Branwell's legacy to finance the publication of their poems, concealing their true identities under the pseudonyms Currer, Ellis and Acton Bell.
 Poems was published by Aylott and Jones, but only two copies were sold.
 Charlotte's first attempt at writing a novel for publication, The Professor, was rejected by several publishing houses, before Smith, Elder & Co. declined to accept it but were encouraging enough for Charlotte to send them her next work, Jane Eyre.
 It was accepted and published on 19 October 1847.
 Wuthering Heights and Agnes Grey had been accepted by the London publisher, Thomas Cautley Newby and appeared as a three-volume set in December 1847.
 After Anne's second novel, The Tenant of Wildfell Hall, Charlotte and Anne were forced to reveal their true identities.
 Their brother, Branwell, who had become dependent on alcohol and opium for solace, had developed tuberculosis and died suddenly on Sunday 24 September 1848, aged 31.
 Emily was also dying from the disease, and never left the house after Branwell's funeral.
 She died aged 30 on 19 December 1848.
 Anne too had tuberculosis and was taken to Scarborough to try a sea cure but died four days after arriving on 28 May 1849, aged 29 years (Anne's gravestone mistakenly marks her age as 28 when she died).

 Charlotte finished the novel Shirley, begun before Branwell's death.
 It was published in October 1849.
 Her last novel, Villette, was published in 1853.
 She married her father's curate Arthur Bell Nicholls in Haworth Church on 29 June 1854.
-She died on 31 March 1855, in the early stages of pregnancy, three weeks before her 39th birthday.
+She died on 31 March 1855, in the early stages of pregnancy, at age 38.
 Patrick Brontë lived at the parsonage for six more years, cared for by his son-in-law, and died there on 7 June 1861, at the age of 84.